nicolevanderhoeven/doing-it-in-public/content/index.md

 - Burnout and overwork
 - Art vs Exhibitionism
 - When is feedback noise?
 When you should stop caring what people think.
-- Oversharing and maintaining privacy
+- Oversharing and maintaining privacy (personal and professional)

 ### Chapter 9.
 How to learn in private